lorenkock/Site/content/authors/admin/_index.md

 - Visitors
 ---

 I am a researcher in Epidemiology and Behavioural Science, working within the University College London Tobacco and Alcohol Research Group (UTARG).
-My current research objectives as part of the SPECTRUM research consortium are to i) expand an existing informative data source in England – the Smoking and Alcohol Toolkit Study (www.smokinginengland.info and www.alcoholinengland.info) – to other nations in Great Britain using new participatory methods to refine data collection in response to evolving policymaker needs and public interest; and ii) develop and apply new methods from applied statistics and economics for integrating data and forecasting new trends, and build towards a microsimulation model of smoking and quitting in Great Britain to identify emergent effects from divergent policy scenarios.
+My research as part of the SPECTRUM research consortium involve two key objectives:

+1) To expand an existing informative data source in England – the Smoking and Alcohol Toolkit Study (www.smokinginengland.info and www.alcoholinengland.info) – to other nations in Great Britain using new participatory methods to refine data collection in response to evolving policymaker needs and public interest; and

+2) To develop and apply new methods from applied statistics and economics for integrating data and forecasting new trends, and build towards a microsimulation model of smoking and quitting in Great Britain to identify emergent effects from divergent policy scenarios.

 Funding: SPECTRUM Research Consortium